MoonHyeJung/NN4DL/README.md

 - Increased depth: LeNet5moon has a deeper network structure.
 The added Convolutional Layer and Fully Connected Layer allow learning more abstract features, which improves model performance.
 - Introducing Batch Normalization: LeNet5moon introduces Batch Normalization after each convolutional layer to stabilize learning and speed up convergence.
 This allows for more efficient learning.
 - Apply Dropout: Add Dropout between Fully Connected Layers to prevent overfitting and improve the generalization ability of the model.
 This helps build more stable and generalized models.

-### 6.2 LeNet5moon2
-- Increased number of filters and feature maps: LeNet5moon2 can extract more features by using more filters in each convolutional layer.
-This allows for learning more diverse features and more accurate classification.
-- Adjusted network size: LeNet5moon2 adjusts the network size according to the size of the input image to provide a more suitable model.
-This allows it to provide better generalization performance for different sizes and types of input images.
-- Apply Batch Normalization: LeNet5moon2 also introduces Batch Normalization after each convolutional layer to stabilize learning and increase convergence speed.
-This allows for faster and more stable learning.
 - Architecture of LeNet5moon
 Input (1, 32, 32)